vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 Contrary to the popular but unbiblical teaching of a secret rapture, Christ’s second coming will be anything but silent or secret.[^1] It will be, in fact, the most awe-inspiring, thunderous, and radiant event in Earth’s history—utterly impossible to miss.

 [^1]: Proponents of the secret rapture theory believe the rapture will be followed by a seven-year tribulation, during which those who were not taken to heaven will have another opportunity to repent and be saved.
-But why would God offer such a second chance?
-This makes Him appear extremely unfair, granting one group a new opportunity for salvation while denying it to others.
+But offering such a second chance makes God appear arbitrary and unfair, granting one group a new opportunity for salvation while denying it to others.
 Furthermore, the theory provides false security to those who wish to continue in sin, as they may presume they can repent during the tribulation.
 How devastating will it be when they realize there is no second chance and that they have squandered the only one they had?

 ## What else will take place?